Bohemian Waxwing

 Diet

-In the breeding season, the bohemian waxwing eats insects and spiders and some berries and fruit.
-In the winter it eats berries.
+In the breeding season, the bohemian waxwing eats insects, spiders, and some berries and fruit.
+In the winter, it eats berries.

 Life Cycle